 Clark Family History

 Brewster, Massachusetts is known as a Sea Captains’ town, because so many ships’ masters built beautiful homes along what is now Route 6A.
-Merchant Sea Captain Isaiah Clark was descended from Thomas Clark, one of the earliest settlers of the area.
+Merchant Sea Captain Isaiah Clark, who built the original house, was descended from Thomas Clark, one of the earliest settlers of the area.
 Thomas arrived in the new world in 1623 on board the Anne.
 He acquired large tracts of land in what is now Brewster and passed it on to his son, Andrew, and grandson, Thomas.
 Most of the earliest houses in this area had Clark families living in them.

-The sense of history is readily apparent.
-There are still many original features today, such as the wide plank pumpkin pine floors, exposed beams and 5 original fireplaces.
+The sense of history is readily apparent throughout the Inn.
+From the wide plank pumpkin pine floors, exposed beams and fireplaces to the square-headed nails in the floorboards, visitors are surrounded by remnants of its 200+ year history.
 One of the favorite features is where Captain Clark’s son, Jeremiah, scrawled his name on the original attic door; it is still visible today in the guest room named after him.

 The available atlases show the house remaining in the Clark family at least until the early 1900’s.
 In the 1980’s the house was converted into the Inn - originally named the Isaiah Clark house - that has been enjoyed by guests from around the world ever since.